The Ultimate Guide to GoPro Fireworks Photography

 Step 3: Enjoy the show.

-Double-check the action is framed up properly by connecting to the GoPro app and using your device to preview what’s in the frame.
+Double-check the action is framed up properly by connecting your GoPro to the GoPro app and use your device to preview what’s in the frame.
 Then sit back and let the GoPro do the work while you enjoy.

 Hopefully this guide will help you capture the fireworks in all their glory without missing the joy of the moment.
 Send us your fireworks footie for a chance to be featured on GoPro social channels through the holiday weekend.
 Submit at gopro.com/awards.

-For more night photography tips and tricks, check out the definitive guide to HERO7 Black’s improved Night Photo Mode by GoPro engineer and night-photographer extraordinaire Shreenivasan Manievannan.
+For more night photography tips and tricks, check out this GoPro Tips tutorial on night photography with GoPro engineer and night-photographer extraordinaire Shreenivasan Manievannan.